GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 1. Copy the public key and save it so that you can use it later, when creating the device identity in Cloud IoT Core.

-## Check out the tutorial source code in Cloud Shell
+## Get the tutorial source code in Cloud Shell

 1. In the GCP Console, [open Cloud Shell](http://console.cloud.google.com/?cloudshell=true).
 1. Clone the source code repository: